kstad21/cogs199/COVID/README.md

 - See table S7; 0.55*0.385*365/16
 #### R_E-P: `125.86`
 - The transition rate from exposed to presymptomatic
-- See table S7 for Timing of Covid Pandemic Pekar et al.; 365/2.9
+- See table S7 for Timing of Covid Pandemic Pekar et al.; The latent period in days of the virus is estimated to be 2.9.
+In years (the unit of time for this simulation) the period is $2.9 / 365$, and its reciprocal is $365/2.9=125.86$.
 #### R_P-A: `134.89`
 - The transition rate from presymptomatic to unascertained
 - See table S7; (1-0.15)*365/2.3